Prosumma/Guise/README.md

 ### Abstraction

+> **Guise**, _n._ An external form, appearance, or manner of presentation, typically concealing the true nature of something.

 Registering concrete types defeats the purpose of dependency resolution.
 In general, we want the registered type to be an abstraction such as a protocol or base class so that we can vary the implementation based on factors such as whether the code is executing in `DEBUG` mode or in a unit test and so on.
+In other words, we want our implementations to appear _in the guise of_ some other type.

 Consider the following: